JoelMbuyi05/Budget-Tracker/README.md

 - ✅ Add income or expense entries
 - ✅ Real-time updates using Firebase Firestore
-- ✅ Warning notification when expenses exceed income
+- ✅ Warning notification when expenses exceed incom
 - ✅ Budget and balance display
 - ✅ A Reset Button
 - ✅ Pie or bar chart report using Chart.js